-Hand clap games allow children to improve their self-control as they make their hands follow specific clapping patterns, stop clapping in the middle of the rhyme, and change speed during the game.
+Hand clap games allow children to improve their self-control as they move their hands in specific clapping patterns, stop clapping in the middle of the rhyme, and change speed during the game.

 When children play hand clapping games, one partner is usually faster than the other.
-This provides the faster child an opportunity to practice being patient as the slower child improves his speed and ability.
+Working with children of different abilities provides an opportunity for both children to work together.
+The faster child can practice being patient while the slower child improves his speed and ability.
 On the flip side, it provides the slower child an opportunity to persevere as he works to improve.

 Playing hand clapping games can provide opportunities to practice making eye contact with a friend in a fun and non-threatening situation.